TugaAhmed/TugaAhmed.github.io/_pages/about.md

 I have successfully received my Turkish Language Certificate at the C1 proficiency level as part of the Türkiye Scholarships International Turkish Scholars Language Program

-### <span style="color:rgb(66, 140, 218);">2022</>
+### <span style="color:rgb(66, 140, 218);">2022
 ---
 - **2022-09-16**
-I am thrilled to announce that my abstract titled "Motor Imagery ECoG Signal Classification With Optimal Selection Of Minimum Electrodes" has been accepted for presentation at the Women in Machine Learning (WiML) Workshop 2022, co-located with NeurIPS conference
+I'm thrilled to announce that my abstract titled ["Motor Imagery ECoG Signal Classification With Optimal Selection Of Minimum Electrodes"](https://neurips.cc/virtual/2022/57491) has been accepted for presentation at the Women in Machine Learning (WiML) Workshop 2022, co-located with NeurIPS conference

 - **2022-08-11**  <span style="padding-left: 10px;">
-I am honored to announce that I have been awarded a Türkiye Scholarship sponsored by the Presidency for Turks Abroad and Related Communities to study in Turke
+I'm honored to announce that I've been awarded a Türkiye Scholarship for graduate studies in Turkey (2023-2025), with an acceptance rate of 5-10%.